 Melissa Etheridge Guitar String Cross made from Melissa’s used/played gold colored guitar string.
 Cross was designed by 2x breast cancer survivor Elisa Guida.
 Cross is app.
 2 1/4″ L x 1 1/8″ W. Comes with a 16, 18, 20, 22 or 24 inch finished leather chord with lobster clasp.
-This piece is made to order and takes approximately 6-8 weeks to complete.
-These are hand-made and may vary slightly.
+Due to the high demand of the StringsforaCURE® jewelry, orders take approximately 6-8 weeks to complete.
+These pieces are hand made and vary slightly.

 Mouse over the picture to see a more detailed view of the piece.

 Artist Release Form:

 Melissa Etheridge was born on May 29, 1961, in Leavenworth, Kansas.
 Her career leapt forward in 1986, when Island Records signed her.
 Her fourth record, Yes I Am (1993), launched her into rock stardom with the two giant hits: “I’m the Only One” and “Come to My Window.”
 Etheridge, who continued to churn out studio albums, was diagnosed with breast cancer in 2004.
 She made a full recovery.

 Rock singer-songwriter Melissa Etheridge was born on May 29, 1961, in Leavenworth, Kansas.
 The youngest of two girls born to John and Elizabeth Etheridge, a high school teacher and computer consultant respectively, Melissa grew up in what she later described as a lonely home, where her family offered little in the way of emotional support.